Website Accessibility Audit: All You Need to Know

 Automated testing tools can be your best friend when quickly scanning your website for common accessibility issues.
 Imagine having a digital assistant that swiftly checks your site and points out areas needing improvement.
 Popular tools like AccessiBe, WAVE, Axe, and Lighthouse do just that.

-WAVE provides visual feedback on your web content, Axe integrates seamlessly with your browser to highlight issues, and Lighthouse, built into Chrome, gives you a detailed audit of various web performance aspects, including accessibility.
+WAVE provides visual feedback on your web content, while Axe integrates seamlessly with your browser to highlight issues.
+Lighthouse, built into Chrome, gives you a detailed audit of various web performance aspects, including accessibility.

 These tools are fast and efficient.
 They can scan large websites quickly and consistently identify issues like missing alt text, poor color contrast, and improper heading structures.